Known affectionately as the “Prexies,” the 1938 Presidential series is a favorite among stamp collectors.

-When Martha was 18, she met and married Daniel Parke Custis, a wealthy plantation owner who was about 20 years older than she was.
+When Martha was 18, she met and married Daniel Parke Custis, a wealthy plantation owner who was about 20 years older than her.
 The couple lived at Custis’ White House Plantation on the Pamunkey River.
 Custis showered Martha with the finest clothes and lavish gifts imported from England.
-Martha gave birth to four children, two (Daniel and Francis) who died in childhood, and two (John and Martha) who both died before the age of 30.
-In 1757, Custis died, leaving Martha the wealthiest widow in the region, in full charge of the 17,000-acre plantation.
+Martha gave birth to four children, two (Daniel and Frances) who died in childhood, and two (John and Martha) who died before the age of 30.
+In 1757, Custis died, leaving Martha the wealthiest widow in the region, and in full charge of the 17,000-acre plantation.

-A year after her first husband’s death, Martha was visiting the neighboring mansion of Richard Chamberlayne.
-Colonel George Washington, on his way to Williamsburg to meet with the governor, stopped at Chamberlayne’s home as a courtesy.
-Washington planned to stay for just a few hours, but once he was introduced to the charming widow, decided to stay for the night and return as soon as his business was done the next day.
+After her first husband’s death, Martha met Colonel George Washington.
 The two were married on January 6, 1759.
-After the marriage, Washington left the colonial arm of the British military, and settled with Martha at his expanded Mount Vernon estate.
+After the marriage, Washington left the colonial arm of the British military and settled with Martha at his expanded Mount Vernon estate.
 They spared no expense in caring for their home and Martha’s two children.

-Martha Washington was most known for being a gracious and hospitable hostess, bringing the tact and discretion of 58 years of high-class Virginia society to the position of First Lady.
+Martha Washington was most known for being a gracious and hospitable hostess, bringing the tact and discretion of 58 years of high-class Virginia society to her position.
 Mimicking the customs of European royal courts, Martha presented her nation as a legitimate democracy to world leaders.
 She entertained guests at least twice a week, taking little satisfaction in “formal compliments and empty ceremonies [and] fond of only what comes from the heart.”
 Future First Lady Abigail Adams described Martha as “one of those unassuming characters which create Love and Esteem.”

 Lady Washington also showed a great interest in helping those in need.
-She was popular among Revolutionary war veterans, for whom she provided financial support and assisted in obtaining pardons.
+She was popular among Revolutionary War veterans, for whom she provided financial support and assisted in obtaining pardons.
 She also provided financial assistance and other support to Americans and Europeans alike.
-Many viewed her as an American heroine, sending her lavish gifts as thanks.
+Many viewed her as an American heroine, sending her lavish gifts as thank you.
 Although she rarely spoke publicly about politics, she attended political debates, promoted education for girls, and supported women’s independence.

 In March 1797, the Washingtons returned to Mount Vernon for the peaceful, private life Martha longed for.
 On December 14, 1799, George Washington died.
 Martha’s grief was slightly lessened by the birth of her great-granddaughter, Francis Parke Lewis.
 In her last months, Martha burned the letters she and George had once written each other, preserving their privacy.
 She died on May 22, 1802.